pantadeusz/raspigcd/README.md

 ## Future work

 Current approach for g-code interpretation is good for interpretation "per command".
-It is good and usual approach for this problem in cheap CNC solutions.
 Let's see..

  * Raspberry Pi have lots of ram compared to traditional embedded solutions
  * Raspberry Pi have better computation capabilities than traditional embedded solutions